cloudblog004/fantasticfoodies/content/en/posts/1141-recipe-of-super-quick-homemade-quick-and-amp-easy-chicken-tenders.md

-So that's going to wrap it up with this exceptional food quick &amp; easy chicken tenders recipe.
+So that's going to wrap it up with this exceptional food quick & easy chicken tenders recipe.
 Thank you very much for your time.
 I'm confident that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!